kubestone/kubestone/docs/benchmarks/fio.md

 When `customJobFiles` are specified in the CR a ConfigMap will be created to hold the content of the job files.
 The entries in the ConfigMap named using the following pattern: `customJobN`, where N is the item in the customJobFiles list.

-If `PersistentVolumeClaim` is provided in the CR the respective PVC will be used for benchmarking.
+If `Volume` is specified in the CR, a volume will be mounted to the pod and the fio job will run inside that volume.
+If inside `Volume` `PersistentVolumeClaimName` is provided, the respective PVC will be used.
+If `PersistentVolumeClaim` is provided with a complete PVC definition (size, storage class, etc.), the described PVC will be created and used by the benchmark.

 !!! warning
-    If the PersistentVolumeClaim is not specified, Docker's layered fs performance will be measured
+    If the `Volume` is not specified, Docker's layered fs performance will be measured